 Prices for this service are listed below and are due before the performance.
 This does not include the cost of doing live sound which is separate and arranged through the venue.
-Prices are per night so a multi band bill can split the cost.
+Prices are based on a single act, to record a multi-band bill add £30 to the total price of the package.

 Audio recordings are made with a Cymatic Audio LR16 running from the direct outs of the venue's Allen & Heath Mix Wizard.
 Videos are recorded via a Panasonic HC-V770 in 1080p at 50fps.
 The files that will be transferred from the cameras are AVCHD 2.0 Quicktime .MOV files and will may require conversion before editing.
 Please notify in advance if you require another format specific to a particular editing suite (such as Final Cut Pro X or iMovie).
 Multi-cam shoots are recorded with an extra 1 or 2 Panasonic X800s (with an iPhone 6 available as a 4th camera), also both in HD at 1080p & 50fps.